 The proof below comes from Amelia (a year 10 student at Longhill High School, Brighton, UK).
 After being given the general expressions for two consecutive triangular numbers, she produced the proof independently.

-Would any two consecutive numbers satisfy the formula?
+Would any two consecutive triangular numbers satisfy the formula?
 Or must they be consecutive?

 Dr Daniela Vasile (Head of Mathematics at South Island School, Hong Kong) gave the formulae prompt to some of her year 11 students who are doing the Cambridge Additional Mathematics qualification.